dmccuskey/DMC-Corona-Library/README.md

 <a name="dmc_autostore"></a>
 ### Module: dmc_autostore ###

-This module contains a data-storage manager which makes saving application data painlessly easy simply because it doesn't have an API!
+This module contains a data-storage manager which makes saving application data painlessly easy, simply because it doesn't have an API!
 Instead, any modifications which you make to your data structure will trigger the save mechanism.
 Super simple!!

 `dmc_autostore` has these features: